bruno-chavez/restedancestor/README.md

-But requesting at /search/swine will return a JSON body with all the quotes that the word was found on and a OKStatus Header:
+But requesting at /search/swine will return a JSON body with all the quotes that the word was found on and an OKStatus Header:

 ```
 HTTP/1.1 200 OK